The Rise of AI Agents: Transforming Business Operations

 Chatbots are designed primarily for conversation.
 They provide answers, follow scripts, or respond to prompts.

-A chatbot behaves as a knowledge responder — helpful, but not built to take meaningful actions.
+A chatbot behaves as a knowledge responder.
+They are helpful, but not built to take meaningful actions.

 What Are AI Agents?